povdocs/pov-mobile-stories-tool/readme.md

   npm install;
 ```

 Now everything is downloaded let's tell gulp to start watching development folder.
-This will build the project from development folder to production folder and option link in browser with broswer-sync.
+This will build the project from development folder to production folder and option link in browser with browser-sync.
 ```sh
   gulp serve;
 ```

 If you just want to rebuild the project use this commend.
-This will build the project from development folder to production folder without browser-sync.
+This will rebuild the project from development folder to production folder without browser-sync.
 ```sh
   gulp build;
 ```